lisdude/toaststunt-documentation/manual/toaststunt-programmers-manual.md

 str `binary_hash` (str bin-string, [, algo [, binary])

  If algo is provided, it specifies the hashing algorithm to use.
 "MD5", "SHA1", "SHA224", "SHA256", "SHA384", "SHA512" and "RIPEMD160" are all supported.
-If binary is provided and true, the result is in MOO binary string format; by default the result is a hexidecimal string.
+If binary is provided and true, the result is in MOO binary string format; by default the result is a hexadecimal string.

 Note that the MD5 hash algorithm is broken from a cryptographic standpoint, as is SHA1.
 Both are included for interoperability with existing applications (both are still popular).